Affiliation for running clubs

 The other organisation is the Association of Running Clubs (ARC), which has more of a focus on running away from the track and was formed to give more back to its member clubs.

-Yaxley Runners is affiliated to both organisations, although EA requires that individuals should also register and pay an extra fee of £5 a year each.
+Yaxley Runners is affiliated to both organisations, although EA requires that individuals should also register and pay an extra fee (£15 for 2019/20).
 Because the number of London Marathon places the club receives is based on the number of EA members we have, you are also required to sign up with that organisation if you wish to be entered in our London ballot.

-As a member of an ARC and EA affiliated club, you should be able to enter the overwhelming majority of races without having to pay the unattached levy (this covers insurance for unattached runners), but some clubs are now insisting that runners have individual EA membership to qualify for this.
-This is only in very rare instances at the moment, but should that change, we will advise members accordingly.
+As a member of an ARC and EA affiliated club, you should be able to enter the majority of races without having to pay the unattached levy (this covers insurance for unattached runners), but some races are now insisting that runners have individual EA membership to qualify for this.